The Vancouver Friends For Life Society is a registered not-for-profit society

 (BIN registration number: 138277728RR0001)

-which enhances the wellness of individuals living with very serious illnesses, by providing complimentary and alternative health and support services.
+which enhances the wellness of individuals living with very serious illnesses, by providing complementary health and support services.

 For a copy of our constitution and bylaws, please click here.